Lingxiao1123/Lingxiao1123/README.md

 ### <div align="center">My Brief Introduction</div><br />

-- 🎓 I'm a student at UC Berkeley and expected to graduate at Dec 2023.
+- 🎓 I'm a new graduated student from UC Berkeley.

-- 🌱 I’m currently learning Nodejs and Express.js
+- 🌱 I’m currently learning Nextjs and Typescript.

-- 💼 I'm looking for an Software Development Engineer starting from 2024 Spring
+- 💼 I'm looking for an Entry Level Software Development Engineer position either Frontend or Backend

 - 💻 All of my projects are available at [https://github.com/Lingxiao1123?tab=repositories](https://github.com/Lingxiao1123?tab=repositories)